The $\omega$-categorification of Algebraic Theories: Cartesian-Duoidal Enriched Categories

 \section{Cartesian-Duoidal Enriched Categories}

-What we shall eventually define to be a globular PRO turns out to be a monoidal category enriched over a special type of category.
-Before defining globular PROs we must first recall the structure of a duoidal category as presented by Batanin and Markl\cite{CentEnrMonCat:Batanin-Markl:2012} and describe the enrichment structure in general.
+What we shall eventually define to be a globular PRO turns out to be a special type of monoidal category enriched over a particular type of duoidal category.
+We shall first recall the structure of a duoidal category, as well as how to enrich over such categories, as presented by Batanin and Markl\cite{CentEnrMonCat:Batanin-Markl:2012}.
 Let us begin this construction with the following definition.

-\begin{definition} A \textit{duoidal category} is a nonuple $(\mathcal{D}, \otimes, I, \odot, U, \delta, \phi, \theta, \boxplus)$ consisting of a category $\mathcal{D}$, a pair of 2-variable functors $\otimes: \mathcal{D} \times \mathcal{D} \rightarrow \mathcal{D}$ and $\odot: \mathcal{D} \times \mathcal{D} \rightarrow \mathcal{D}$, a pair of unit objects $I$ and $U$, three morphism $\delta: I \rightarrow I \odot I$, $\phi: U \otimes U \rightarrow U$, and $\theta: I \rightarrow U$ in $\mathcal{D}$, and a natural transformation
+\begin{definition} A \emph{duoidal category} is a nonuple $(\mathcal{D}, \otimes, I, \odot, U, \delta, \phi, \theta, \boxplus)$ consisting of a category $\mathcal{D}$, a pair of 2-variable functors $\otimes: \mathcal{D} \times \mathcal{D} \rightarrow \mathcal{D}$ and $\odot: \mathcal{D} \times \mathcal{D} \rightarrow \mathcal{D}$, a pair of unit objects $I$ and $U$, three morphism $\delta: I \rightarrow I \odot I$, $\phi: U \otimes U \rightarrow U$, and $\theta: I \rightarrow U$ in $\mathcal{D}$, and a natural transformation

 given by components

 with $A,B,C,D \in Obj(\mathcal{C})$, specifying a lax middle-four interchange law between the product structures.
 All of this data must satisfy the properties that $(\mathcal{D}, \otimes, I)$ and $(\mathcal{D}, \odot, U)$ are both monoidal category structures on $\mathcal{D}$, $U$ is a monoid object in $(\mathcal{D}, \otimes, I)$, $I$ is a comonoid object in $(\mathcal{D}, \odot, U)$, and for all $A,B,C,D,E,F \in Obj(\mathcal{D})$ the following diagrams commute.